 In 2009, Gateway Bank was acquired by Central Bank of Kansas City where it operated until 2012.
 During that time, St. Louis was the third highest underbanked African-American community in the U.S. according to the FDIC.

 In 2012, St. Louis Community Credit Union announced plans to save Gateway by purchasing the existing land.
 With the help of additional funding from a Community Development Block Grant, as well as support from the City of St. Louis, Stifel Bank & Trust, the St. Louis City NAACP, TIAA Direct and others, St. Louis Community Credit Union is building a new state-of-the art facility on the original site, while still preserving the great heritage of Gateway Bank.
 The new location will be called the St. Louis Community Credit Union Gateway Branch.
-It is scheduled to open in March 2016.
+It opened in March 2016.

 The Gateway Story